WR4F/ZeroChat/README.md

 If you want to run the source NodeJS file and tweak it, you can go to [NodeJS.org](https://nodejs.org) to install NodeJS, and then follow along with the steps to self host below!

-### Docker
+### Self hosting with docker [Any platform / OS]

 Docker is an easy way of containerizing and delivering your applications quickly and easily, in an convenient way.
-It's really simple to get started with this, with docker handling all the installation and other tasks.Configure the environmental variables by renaming the `.env.example` file to `.env` with the respective values.
+It's really simple to get started with this, with docker handling all the installation and other tasks.

+Configure the environmental variables by renaming the `.env.example` file to `.env` with the respective values.
 Then, run `docker-compose --env-file .env up` after getting the project and config ready.

 **Docker mini guide:**